AGD PhD program

 The program

-The overall objective of the AGD PhD program is to contribute to the transformation of Chinese agriculture towards sustainable development, from high resource consumption and high environmental cost to sustainable intensification with high productivity, high resource use efficiency and low environmental risk.
+The overall objective of the AGD PhD program is to contribute to the transformation of agriculture towards sustainable development, from high resource consumption and high environmental costs to sustainable intensification with high productivity, high resource use efficiency, high product value, and low environmental risks.
+The focus is on China, with lessons learnt for the wider community and in relation to the global South.

 The AGD PhD program covers four broad areas: